-Under "Tell us WHEN this event takes place," select the date and times for your reservation from the menus.
+Under "Event Date and Time", select the date and times for your reservation from the menus.
 Group study rooms and digital audio suites may be booked for a maximum of 3 hours.

-Under Event Locations, you should see the room you chose earlier listed under "Selected Locations" in the far right column
+Under Event Locations, you should see the room you chose earlier listed under the "Locations Search" section

-If you do not see your room under "Selected Locations," just click "Search by Location Name..." and search for LIB 2001A, LIB 2001B, or LIB 2001 to retrieve both rooms.
+If you do not see your room just click in the "Search Locations" box and search for LIB 2001A, LIB 2001B, or LIB 2001 to retrieve both rooms.
 (You must include a space between LIB and 2001).

 If there is a conflict with another reservation, you will see a red "caution" symbol.
 If there are no conflicts and the room is available, you will see a green checkmark.
 Select the room from the list and make sure it is listed under Selected Locations on the far right.
 Click "Next."